finnformica/dbank/README.md

 # dbank

-A simple compounding bank app following a tutorial by Angela Yu
+A simple compounding bank app following a tutorial by Angela Yu.

 ## Dependencies